strawcity/guitar-effects/README.md

 1. **Connect your headphones** to the Scarlett 2i2's monitor jack
 2. **Set the Scarlett 2i2 Direct Monitor** to OFF (no pass-through needed)
-3. **The delay effects output** will be sent to the monitor outputs
+3. **The stereo delay output** will be sent to the monitor outputs
-4. **You'll hear** the processed delay effects when you play guitar
+4. **You'll hear** the processed stereo delay when you play guitar

 **Audio Flow:**

 ```
-Guitar → Scarlett 2i2 Input → Raspberry Pi → Delay Processing → Scarlett 2i2 Output → Monitor/Headphones
+Guitar → Scarlett 2i2 Input → Raspberry Pi → Stereo Delay Processing → Scarlett 2i2 Output → Monitor/Headphones
 ```

 ### Platform-Specific Audio Configuration